Using Top N + Others in Zebra BI

 In addition, Zebra BI offers more options for filtering (by any value or by any variance), allows you to select top elements either by the number or elements or dynamically by a given percentage of total value, and provides options to filter by Top, Bottom and even Top and Bottom elements.

 Let's explain this further with a few practical examples.

 1. Top N + Others in Zebra BI Tables visual

 To turn on Top N + Others in Zebra BI Tables, right-click on your data categories, and select Top/Bottom N from the context menu:

 On top of filtering out the top elements, the Zebra BI Tables visual will also automatically calculate and display the Others row.

 You can further highlight the Others row by right-clicking on the Others element name and ticking the Highlight checkbox:

 Every user (including a viewer or a consumer in the view mode!) can quickly change the number of top elements displayed by simply clicking on the up/down button next to the Others:

-To remove or change the Top N filter, just right-click on any category name again and select the desired option form the Top/bottom N drop-down menu:
+To remove or change the Top N filter, just right-click on any category name again and select the desired option from the Top/bottom N drop-down menu: